-A termite form issued by the National Pest Management Association is included with home and building inspections performed by the Licensed Professional Engineers of Heimer Engineering.
+A termite form issued by the National Pest Management Association is included with home and building inspections performed by the Professional Engineers of Heimer Engineering.
 Banks generally accept these forms if there is no evidence of termites and there is no evidence of previous control measures.

 If there is termite evidence, control measures are necessary.
 If the house or building has already had termite control measures, the bank often requires that the seller transfer the termite warranty to buyer.